SumoLogic/sumologic-documentation/docs/observability/aws/integrations/amazon-elasticache.md

 ### 3. Amazon ElastiCache - Redis Command Latency

-**The Amazon ElastiCache - Redis Command Latency** dashboard provides detailed insights into latency of various Redis commands.
+The **Amazon ElastiCache - Redis Command Latency** dashboard provides detailed insights into latency of various Redis commands.

 Use this dashboard to:

-* To optimize performance of your Redis clusters by monitoring latency observed across get/set operations.
+* Optimize performance of your Redis clusters by monitoring latency observed across get/set operations.
 Latency can be high due to high CPU usage, swapping or removing cached items.
 Performance optimizations can therefore be made either via resource allocation or by optimizing on caching.

 ![img](/img/observability/redis-command-latency.png)

 ### 4. Amazon ElastiCache - Redis Command Stats

-**The Amazon ElastiCache - Redis Command Stats** dashboard provides detailed insights into the number of commands being performed.
+The **Amazon ElastiCache - Redis Command Stats** dashboard provides detailed insights into the number of commands being performed.

 Use this dashboard to: